Functions#

 - Returns:

-if there is a function allowing the two values to be unioned.
+Trueif there is a function allowing the two values to be unioned.

-- value_compare(value1: Value, value2: Value) int #
+- value_compare(value1: Value, value2: Value) int#

 Compares

-, GST_VALUE_LESS_THAN is returned.
+value1andvalue2.
+Ifvalue1andvalue2cannot be compared, the function returns GST_VALUE_UNORDERED.
+Otherwise, ifvalue1is greater thanvalue2, GST_VALUE_GREATER_THAN is returned.
+Ifvalue1is less thanvalue2, GST_VALUE_LESS_THAN is returned.
 If the values are equal, GST_VALUE_EQUAL is returned.- Parameters:

 value1 – a value to compare